twome/pinguno/readme.md

 ## License: MIT

 **Non-legally-binding plain English**:
-> You can use Pingu for anything (including commercial uses), as long as you include Pingu's MIT license in whatever copies you make of Pingu (to preserve the original copyright/crediting and ensure copies don't have a different license assigned to them).
+> You can use Pingu for anything (including commercial uses), as long as you don't remove Pingu's MIT license from whatever copies you make of Pingu (to preserve the original copyright/crediting and ensure copies don't have a different license assigned to them).
 You get no warranty nor can you hold Pingu's authors liable for anything.
+It's free, so if someone's charging you money for basically the same thing you're probably getting ripped off!

-See file 'LICENSE' for full legally-binding details.
+See file '[LICENSE](LICENSE)' for full legally-binding details.